jesscmoore/jesscmoore.github.io/_posts/2025-01-29-ubuntu_w_broadcom_wifi_adaptor.md

 $ curl google.com
 ```

-The host is now remotely accessible on our LAN.
+The host is now remotely accessible on our LAN after ethernet cable disconnected.

 ```
 ssh jmoore@10.1.1.124
 ```

+Reconnecting ethernet cable does automatically restart ethernet interface (note: as we're using a Thunderbolt to ethernet adaptor, it does need to be fully pushed in.)

 ### Other useful commands